 Allow your problem hypothesis to generate answerable questions about the customer’s behaviour What is a customer doing today?
 How much time do they spend doing the above, and what are the pain points?
 Do they do anything to work around the problem?

 The current behaviour of customers is a clear signal of what’s really painful and what is a problem people can live with.
 For example, almost everyone will immediately buy a rat trap if there’s a rat in their house.
 However, people may take weeks if not months to fix a dent in their car.

 Try to reach out and speak to real customers who fall into your target demographic.
 If you already have customers who use your product, they are a good starting ground for validation.
 If not, try to find members of your target audience via LinkedIn or GitHub and reach out directly!
 Make sure to reach out to several people in your target audience - the more data points you can get the better.

 In some cases, it is difficult to get direct answers from the customer.
 A great secondary source of evidence is to analyse what competitors are doing in your product space.

 When gathering evidence, it is very important to be aware of the confirmation bias.
 Humans have a natural tendency to search, interpret and favour information that confirms our preconceived beliefs or hypothesis.
 By critically appraising the information one gathers, bias can be avoided.

-It is also important to analyse the quality and the rigor of the sources.
-Many scientist have warned that the pressure of publishing research papers have reduced the overall quality.
+It is also important to analyse the quality and the rigour of the sources.
+Many scientists have warned that the pressure of publishing research papers have reduced the overall quality.

 After analysing and understanding evidence of what problems your customer has, the next step is to come up with a solution.
-If a customer’s problem is that their horse is too slow, there’s a 100 things that could be viable solutions: you could breed a faster horse, relocate the user to a more central location, or invent a car.
+If a customer’s problem is that their horse is too slow, there are 100 things that could be viable solutions: you could breed a faster horse, relocate the user to a more central location, or invent the car.